A flat lay photo of a teal notebook, pen, and flowers.

 I was able to appreciate all the wonderful things in my life that had ignored before through my gratitude journal.
 Even the most mundane tasks, like washing the dishes, was a little miracle because it meant that I had the means to purchase things for my use and enjoyment.

-The subtle moments of enlightenment throughout my day, that I nicknamed my light bulb moments, added glimmers of richness to the busy landscape of my life.
-Focusing on these positive notes made me feel more abundant.
+Focusing on these positive aspects of my life made me feel more abundant.
 It was humbling at the same time to know that simply feeling grateful could bring such joy and bliss.

 Closing thoughts.